Massive open online course: Student experience and pedagogy

-Students served
+The learner base for MOOCs has grown substantially over the past decade, reflecting increasing global interest in flexible, online education.
+As of May 2025, Coursera, one of the largest MOOC platforms, reported more than 148 million registered learners worldwide, signifying a major expansion from its earlier count of 5 million users in 2013 (Infostride, 2025).
+This growth is attributed to factors such as the broadening of course offerings, the incorporation of micro-credentials, and partnerships with universities and industries.
+The evolving student experience increasingly emphasizes interactive content, real-world application, and personalized learning pathways, aligning with contemporary pedagogical practices in digital education.

 By June 2012, more than 1.5 million people had registered for classes through Coursera, Udacity or edX.
 As of 2013, the range of students registered appears to be broad, diverse and non-traditional, but concentrated among English-speakers in rich countries.
 By March 2013, Coursera alone had registered about 2.8 million learners.
 By October 2013, Coursera enrollment continued to surge, surpassing 5 million, while edX had independently reached 1.3 million.

 A course billed as "Asia's first MOOC" given by the Hong Kong University of Science and Technology through Coursera starting in April 2013 registered 17,000 students.
 About 60% were from "rich countries" with many of the rest from middle-income countries in Asia, South Africa, Brazil or Mexico.
 Fewer students enrolled from areas with more limited access to the internet, and students from the People's Republic of China may have been discouraged by Chinese government policies.
 Koller stated in May 2013 that a majority of the people taking Coursera courses had already earned college degrees.